byteweaver/django-forums/README.md

 ## Versions

-With the latest update, starting from version 0.1.x, django-forums supports django 1.5 and the default template now supports bootstrap-3.
+With the latest update, starting from version 0.1.x, django-forums supports django 1.5 and beyond.
+The default templates are now based on bootstrap-3.
-If you use an older version of django or bootstrap, please have a look at version 0.9.0, but it is no supported.
+If you use an older version of django or bootstrap, please have a look at version 0.9.0, but remember it is no longer maintained.